-Company carbon intensity and GHG emissions is monitored via our Climate tools and risk analysis.
-On a regular basis the investment universe is scanned for companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights.
+- · company carbon intensity and GHG emissions is considered via our ESG integration risk analysis. - On an on-going basis the investment universe is scanned for companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights.

-Post-investment we also undertake the following activities in relation to additional PAI's:
+Post-investment we also undertake the following activities in relation to additional abrdn monitors PAI indicators via our ESG integration investment process using a combination of our proprietary house score and 3rd party data feeds.

-Dependent on data availability, quality and relevance to the investments the consideration of additional PAI indicators will be on a case-by- case basis.
+PAI's:Dependent on data availability, quality and relevance to the investments the consideration of additional PAI indicators will be on a case-by- case basis.